Greece · January

 Is January a good time to visit Santorini?

 January is one of the tougher months to visit Santorini.
-8-14°C, cloudy with frequent rain, occasional strong winds. — Many businesses and hotels are closed for the season.
+8-14°C, cloudy with frequent rain and strong winds. — Many hotels and restaurants are closed for the season.

 What makes January worth visiting